 Staff in zoos and wildlife parks are on a constant quest to find enrichment activities for their animals to stop them getting bored and help encourage their natural instincts.
-Animals love to play with recycled Christmas trees, dragging them round or tearing them to pieces.
+Animals love to play with recycled Christmas trees, dragging them around or tearing them to pieces.
 Some creatures enjoy eating them too.
-By the way, your animal/pet might like to tell you he’s bored, too—here are 50 other things your pet would like you to know.

 Many zoos have their own collections arrangements, but some have special enrichment days where they offer reduced admission if you bring your tree, and you can see what the animals get up to with their new playthings.